-Her book, Organized Violence after Civil War: The Geography of Recruitment in Latin America, was published by Cambridge University Press in its Comparative Politics series in 2016.
+Her book, ‘Organized Violence after Civil War: The Geography of Recruitment in Latin America,’ was published by Cambridge University Press in its Comparative Politics series in 2016.
 The book explores why some violent organizations choose to demilitarize following peace negotiations, whereas others choose to remilitarize and resume violence instead.
-She argues that the primary driving force behind a return to organized violence is the variation in recruitment patterns within, and between, the warring groups.
+It argues that the primary driving force behind a return to organized violence is the variation in recruitment patterns within, and between, the warring groups.
 The book was Honorable Mention for the Conflict Research Society’s 2017 Best Book of the Year Prize.
+Forthcoming from Princeton University Press in its International Politics and History series is her second book on why citizens vote for political actors that used violence against the civilian population, for which she was awarded the Minerva-United States Institute of Peace, Peace and Security Early Career Scholar Award and was named a 2018 Andrew Carnegie Fellow.

-Her articles on sub-national variation in insurgency onset and war recurrence, organized crime, state strategies towards ethnic minorities in the former Soviet Union, and emotions during processes of transitional justice have appeared or are forthcoming in British Journal of Political Science, Comparative Politics, Journal of Peace Research, Political Analysis, Conflict Management and Peace Science, Conflict, Security & Development, and in several edited volumes.
+Daly’s articles on civil war, peace, organized crime, ethnic politics, and transitional justice have appeared or are forthcoming in World Politics, British Journal of Political Science, Comparative Politics, Political Analysis, Journal of Peace Research, Conflict Management and Peace Science, PS: Political Science and Politics, Conflict, Security & Development, and in several edited volumes.
 Her Journal of Peace Research article was Honorable Mention for the Nils Petter Gleditsch JPR Article of the Year Award.
-She is currently working on a second book on why citizens vote for political actors that used violence against the civilian population, for which she received the Minerva-United States Institute of Peace, Peace and Security Early Career Scholar Award and was named a 2018 Andrew Carnegie Fellow.